kubernetes/kops/docs/getting_started/openstack.md

 ## Use existing networks

-Instead of kops creating new subnets for the cluster, you can reuse an existing subnet.
+Instead of kOps creating new subnets for the cluster, you can reuse an existing subnet.

 When you create a new cluster, you can specify subnets using the `--subnets` and `--utility-subnets` flags.